 Personalised UGC galleries: the right proof for each shopper

-How personalised galleries work
+How do personalised galleries work?

 - Tagged UGC, the gallery can only personalise if the content’s subject matter is machine-readable (tags do this).